 Backhouse, P. N., 2008.
 Campfires in context hunter-gatherer fire technology and the archaeological record of the South High Plains, USA.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: